pkestene/cerfacs-training-kokkos/exercises/00-know-your-hardware/Readme.md

 We will use a simple `saxpy` algorithm and mesure memory bandwidth.

-To run code on the `gpua30` partition of `kraken`, use template script `job.sh` and submit the job on kraken, using command `sbatch job.sh`.

 ## Know your CPU

 You can get information about the CPU using command
 - `lscpu`
 - `lstopo`

-Knowing that the CPU on `gpua30` partition is an [Intel Xeon Gold 6326 CPU](https://www.intel.fr/content/www/fr/fr/products/sku/215274/intel-xeon-gold-6326-processor-24m-cache-2-90-ghz/specifications.html) with 8 populated memory channel operating at 3200 MT/s.
+Knowing that the CPU on `hpcai` partition is an [AMD EPYC 7502P 32-Core Processor](https://www.amd.com/fr/products/cpu/amd-epyc-7502p) with 8 populated memory channel operating at 3200 MT/s.

 **Question:**
 - what is the aggregated CPU memory bandwith per socket in gigabytes per second ?